beeware/briefcase/docs/en/how-to/code-signing/linux.md

 ## Overview

 Linux system packages (`.deb`, `.rpm` and `.pkg.tar.zst`) can be signed using a [GNU Privacy Guard](https://gnupg.org/) (GPG) key.
-Unlike macOS and Windows, there is no central authority that issues signing certificates for Linux.
-A GPG signature does not, by itself, make a package trusted; the person installing your package must have imported your public key into their GPG keyring, and must choose to trust it.
-However, a signature does allow a user to verify both the *integrity* and the *provenance* of the package, and it is a requirement for publishing packages to some official repositories.
+Unlike macOS and Windows, Linux has no central authority that issues signing certificates.
+A GPG signature lets users verify the integrity and provenance of a package, but it does not by itself make a package trusted; the person installing your package must import your public key into their GPG keyring and choose to trust it.
+A signature is required for publishing packages to some official repositories.

 ## Create a GPG key